ben-spector-cc/intermediate-react-rtl/quiz/quiz-draft-template.md

 - That's right!

-Response: React testing library is a tool that allows one to check the current state and props passed to a React component.
+Response: React Testing Library is a tool that allows one to check the current state and props passed to a React component.

 - Not quite.
 RTL is a testing framework that allows one to check if a React component is working as intended from the end users perspective. it does not give any information on a component's state.

-Response: React testing library is a tool that allows one to test React components by checking whether the event handlers associated with a component are updating state as intended.
+Response: React Testing Library is a tool that allows one to test React components by checking whether the event handlers associated with a component are updating state as intended.

 - Not quite.
-While React testing library is a tool for testing React components.
-It does not consider the actual implementation details of the component such as the event handlers associated with it.
+While React Testing Library is a tool for testing React components, it does not consider the actual implementation details of the component such as the event handlers associated with it.

 Response: React testing library is a tool that manages routing in your react applications.

 - Not quite.
-React Testing library does not give an app any routing capablitites.
-It is simply meant as a library to test whether a React component is working as intended.
+React Testing library does not give an app any routing capabilities.
+It is used to test whether a React component is working as intended from the user's perspective.

 <hr>